Mofei Projects in 2017: Everything Is a Miracle

 npm install

-# 3. Run the project (to publish, use npm run build)
+# 3. Run the project

 npm run dev

-keeler add pangename
+keeler add pagename

 PAGE=PAGEB npm run dev

-Complete Documentation | ★★★☆☆ |
+Complete Documentation: ★★★☆☆

-Completion Rate | ★★★★☆ |
+Completion Rate: ★★★★☆

 Github Link: https://github.com/zmofei/visual